frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ## Main laptop components

-Performance-wise, the following concepts are very important as they define how you will experience your laptop (taking ages to open a single file :turtle: vs. feeling like your laptop is always waiting on you :sunglasses:).
+The following concepts are very important as they define how you will experience your laptop (taking ages to open a single file :turtle: vs. feeling like your laptop is always waiting on you :sunglasses:).

 ### Memory

 For computers, we distinguish storage (things that remains saved even after shutting down your laptop) from RAM (information currently being used by your computer to perform a task at a given moment).

-{% include info.html text="RAM stands for Random Access Memory, which isn't very explicit.
-The French name is more self-explanatory 'mémoire vive' which translates to 'quick/vivacious memory'." %}
+{% include info.html text="RAM stands for Random Access Memory, but the French name is more self-explanatory 'mémoire vive' which translates to 'quick/vivacious memory'." %}

 #### Storage

+The information is written in this device so that when powered off, the data prevails.
 When using your file explorer, the files that you see are located on your storage device.
-The information is written in this device so that when powered off, the data prevails.

 ![hdd-versus-ssd](https://microage.ca/quebec/wp-content/uploads/sites/56/bb-plugin/cache/hard-drive-ssd-1-landscape.jpg)

-To compare storage options, consider their storage capacity (measured in Gigabytes/Gb or Gigaoctets/Go) and their read/write speed.
-Without getting too technical, among the two main storage types, HDD (Hard Disk Drive) and SSD (Solid State Drive), SSDs are considerably faster but more expensive.
+To compare storage options, consider their:
+- storage capacity: a few hundreds of gigabytes (Gb) in 2022.
+- storage type: HDD (Hard Disk Drive) or the faster but more expensive SSD (Solid State Drive).

 <details>
   <summary>HDD vs. SSD</summary>